-- The Williamson County Crisis Center (Hope Alliance) offers emergency shelter for victims of domestic violence and sexual assault. - Round Rock Area Serving Center provides emergency shelter, food and clothing vouchers as well as mortgage and utility assistance in an effort to address/prevent homelessness. - Texas Baptist Children's Home provides a variety of residential and nonresidential services for children and families in need-these include housing for children and single-mother families as well as outreach and prevention services.
+• The Williamson County Crisis Center (Hope Alliance) offers emergency shelter for victims of

+- Round Rock Area Serving Center provides emergency shelter, food and clothing vouchers as well as mortgage and utility assistance in an effort to address/prevent homelessness. - Texas Baptist Children's Home provides a variety of residential and nonresidential services for children and families in need-these include housing for children and single-mother families as well as outreach and prevention services.